 The quads and trikes are really popular, so either get in quick in the morning or hire them during the day when everyone else is in the theme park.

-A go on the adventure golf costs £3 per person or £10 for a family, and hiring the trikes or quads ranges from £5 for 30 minutes to £12 for an hour depending on the size of the bike you choose.
+In 2021, a go on the adventure golf cost £3 per person or £10 for a family, and hiring the trikes or quads ranged from £5 for 30 minutes to £12 for an hour depending on the size of the bike you choose.
 Check the latest prices with Crealy Meadows.

 There’s also a daily programme of activities in the school summer holidays.